ptsagkis/UGLab/README.md

  >##### matplotlib
 - Download the project and extract it locally
 - Run the uglab_demo.py script within the root of the project

+For demonstration purposes we include a subset of the Pan -European datasets needed to run the project.
+This is a demo project for city of Munich, Germany.
+Related data sources are placed within `_uglab_source_demo_data` folder.
+All generated files will be placed within `_uglab_demo_project` folder.
+Also notice the existence of `MUNICH_MBR.shp` within `_uglab_demo_project` folder, this is the study area for our demo (munich).
+The whole procedure to complete will take from 15 minutes to 1 hour depending on the machine running it.

+After script completion your  `_uglab_demo_project` folder should be fulfilled with the intermediate produced data.
+There should also be a new folder `ml_data` containing the final data, including:
+- 1 plot for the feature impact using the Linear Regression method
+- 1 plot for the feature impact using the Random Forest method
+- 1 plot for Accuracy learning curves
+- 1 plot for Loss learning curves
+- 1 csv file

 ## License